Ossetian language: Evidence for Medieval Ossetian

-The earliest known written sample of Ossetian is an inscription (the Zelenchuk Inscription) which dates back to the 10th–12th centuries and named after the river near which it was found: the Bolshoy Zelenchuk River in Arkhyz, Russia.
+The earliest known written sample of Ossetian is an inscription (the Zelenchuk Inscription) which dates back to the 10th–12th centuries and is named after the river near which it was found: the Bolshoy Zelenchuk River in Arkhyz, Russia.
 The text is written in the Greek alphabet, with special digraphs.

 (The original, following Zgusta, translates only initials; presumably this is because although the uninflected forms may be inferred, no written records of them have been found to date.)

 The only other extant record of Proto-Ossetic are the two lines of "Alanic" phrases appearing in the Theogony of John Tzetzes, a 12th century Byzantine poet and grammarian: